Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 In the UV/Image Editor window, you paint on a flat canvas that is wrapped around the mesh using UV coordinates.
-Any changes made in the UV/Image Editor window show up immediately in the 3D window, and vice versa.
+Any changes made in the UV/Image Editor window show up immediately in the 3D View, and vice versa.

 A full complement of brushes and colors can be selected from the Properties panel in the